 - Minimum academic entry requirements: 30 points.

-- Other mandatory requirements: Must include English at HL5 and Maths at SL4.
+- Other mandatory requirements: Must include English at HL5 and Mathematics at SL4.
 Interview.

 As part of our selection process you will be interviewed.
 Interviews normally begin in mid-December and will run until February.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.